anoncoder44/TBC/README.md

 This repository conatins information about implementation of two delay based primitives TLP and VDF as well as the results as screenshots
+The TLP_code.py and VDF_code.py are main files which contains implementation details for TLP and VDF